 After declaring bankruptcy in 2013, Detroit was looking to restore financial stability and raise grant revenue in support of its strategic vision.
 The city’s finance department implemented a web-based grant management solution that has led to $1 Billion in grant and donation revenue.

 After the devastating financial impacts of the 2009 recession on the city of Detroit, the city declared bankruptcy in 2013.
 In the following months, the city was looking to increase grant revenue in support of its strategic vision to restore financial stability.
-However, at the time city faced challenges with outdated systems, processes, and record-keeping that limited their capacity for grant applications and management.
+However, challenges existed with outdated systems, processes, and record-keeping that limited Detroit's capacity for grant applications and management.
 In the year prior to bankruptcy, Detroit had over 60 grant-related audit findings and millions in questioned costs requiring the return of funds to grantors.
-With the volume of grants available, and inherent difficulty in tracking grant applications and status, Detroit’s Office of the Chief Financial Officer (CFO) solicited a competitive bid under emergency management conditions to procure a web-based grants management solution (GMS).
+With the volume of grants available and inherent difficulty in tracking grant applications and status, Detroit’s Office of the Chief Financial Officer (CFO) solicited a competitive bid under emergency management conditions to procure a web-based grants management solution (GMS).

 The RFP listed requirements for the GMS that included:

 • an expedited implementation

 • the ability to integrate with the city’s current and future financial systems.